ajaxpawar/Clean-Template/README.md

-# My Clean Architecture .NET Core Project Template
+# My Project Template, for Clean Architecture using.NET Core

-This is a .NET Core project template based on the Clean Architecture pattern using Entity Framework Core.
-It provides a structured and modular foundation for building robust and maintainable .NET Core applications.
+This project template is designed for.NET Core.
+Follows the principles of Clean Architecture incorporating Entity Framework Core.
+It offers an modular foundation to develop robust and maintainable.NET Core applications.

-## Features
+## Key Features

-- **Clean Architecture**: Follows the Clean Architecture principles, separating concerns into layers: API/UI, Application, Domain, and Infrastructure.
+ **Clean Architecture**; Adheres to the principles of Clean Architecture by organizing responsibilities into layers; API/UI, Application, Domain and Infrastructure.
-- **Entity Framework Core**: Integrated with Entity Framework Core for data access, allowing you to use a database of your choice.
+ **Entity Framework Core**; integrates with Entity Framework Core for data access enabling the use of various databases.
-- **Swagger API Documentation**: Includes Swagger UI for interactive API documentation.
+ **Swagger API Documentation**; Includes Swagger UI to facilitate API documentation.
-- **Dependency Injection**: Utilizes .NET Core's built-in Dependency Injection for managing dependencies.
+ **Dependency Injection**; Leverages the built in Dependency Injection capabilities of.NET Core, for dependency management.
-- **Configuration Management**: Configuration settings managed through `appsettings.json` and environment variables.
+ **Configuration Management**; Manages configuration settings through `appsettings.json` and environment variables.

 ## Prerequisites

-- .NET Core 6
+ .NET Core 6

 ## Getting Started

-1. Clone or download this repository.
+1..
+Download this repository.
-2. Set connection string
+2. Configure your connection string.
-3. Initiate The Migration
+3. Initiate the migration process.
-4. Run the application
+4. Launch the application.